gurkanucar/trakya-bilmuh-android/README.md

 # Trakya Bilmuh - Non Official University Notification and Announcements App

-Thanks to this project, students can join channels created by teachers and they can get inform about lessons, internships and job opporunities.
+Thanks to this project, students can join channels created by teachers and they can get information about lessons, internships, and job opportunities.

 #### The Project consists of 3 parts: